nikoschatzi/Excel-Search-App/README.md

   </a>
   <h3 align="center">Excel Search App</h3>
 </p>
 You also have to manually replace the original library folder 'customtkinter' using the folder from this repo to your site-packages file because it has some minor modifications.
+Make sure all necessary gifs and photos are included.

+### Converting py to exe
+- Make sure that all needed libraries are installed to your computer
+- Install auto_py_to_exe application
+- Open cmd and run: python -m auto_py_to_exe
+- Define the main.py script location
+- Select --> One Directory and Window Based (hide the console) options
+- Select the 'custontkinter' location folder as an additional file
+- All libraries, logos and gifs should be selected as additional files.
+You can simply include a folder which contains all of them
+- Define output directory from settings
+- Convert!

+### Converting exe to installation file
+You can easily do this by using [NSIS](https://nsis.sourceforge.io/Download) application.
+Simply convert the produced from auto_py_to_exe folder to zip and use the NSIS app.
+If you wish to get better - more beautiful result you can use [Advanced installer](https://www.advancedinstaller.com/).
+It also has an option to produce a shortcut to the desktop after installation.